MayRedwood/pulsar/README.md

 `modules/` contains NixOS modules that are universally applied to every host.
 Since I currently only have one host, what is and is not made into a module is pretty arbitrary, so far.

+## Nia

+There is a `justfile` containing some common commands I use for maintaining this repository.
+My system configuration defines a `nia` command that wraps over said Justfile.